autocet/LudiComputer/README.md

 <b>It is an electronic unit built by the player himself</b>

-It is not just about playing, but also, above all, about building systemic computing machines embedded within minimum agreements.
+It is not just about playing, but also, and explicitly, about building systemic computing machines embedded within minimum agreements.

 In practice and as objectives, LudiComputers are: fantastic calculators,